 As things stand, anyone with a credit card and a social media profile – whether that’s your local candidate or a state working to undermine democracy – can target voters with highly specific adverts designed to influence their political opinions.

-We think the best way to campaign for transparency is to try and create it.
-That means building a dataset of political advertis and targeting.
+We think the best way to campaign for transparency is to create it.
+That means building a crowdsourced dataset of political adverts and targeting.
 To take part, please install Who Targets Me.

 What do we want?